bjt-user/Linux/vim/folding.md

 #### sources

+`:h usr_28.txt`

 https://www.vimfromscratch.com/articles/vim-folding

 #### behavior

 If there is only one line that would be folded it will not be folded.

+`:h 28.3`:
+> You can yank, delete and put folds as if it was a single line.\
+This is very useful if you want to reorder functions in a program.

 ## usage